HTTP-RPC/Kilo/README.md

 ) throws SQLException { ... }
 ```

 Like path parameters, body parameters are implicitly required.
+If a handler method declares any query parameters, a body parameter must also be declared.
+A body parameter of type `Void` may be used to indicate that the handler either does not accept a body or will process the input stream directly, as discussed [below](#request-and-repsonse-properties).

 By default, content is assumed to be JSON and is automatically [converted](#type-coercion) to the specified type.
-However, subclasses can override the `decodeBody()` method to perform custom conversions.
+Subclasses can override the `decodeBody()` method to perform custom conversions.

 ### Return Values
 Return values are converted to JSON as follows: